jmayheww/thefilmfix-app/README.md

 ## Specific Features

 - Can view and search for specific film titles from more than one thousand overall entries via [the Criterion Movies Collection dataset](https://www.kaggle.com/datasets/ikarus777/criterion-movies-collection)
-- Can select and view individuaized profiles for each film, detailing important director, language, runtime, country, and release information
+- Can select and view individualized profiles for each film, detailing important director, language, runtime, country, and release information
 - Can create and access private film collection that allows for easier and faster reference to films of interest and references for future viewing

+## App Installation and Set-up

+1. Choose a directory and clone project git repository in chosen directory via terminal

+   > git clone git@github.com:jmayheww/thefilmfix-app.git

+2. Confirm that you are in correct project directory and install all packages

+   > npm install

+3. Install local json-server

+   > npm install -g json-server

+4. In this app, JSON-server is already configured to run at local default port 3000 and can be started with the following terminal command

+   > npm run server

+5. In a separate terminal instance, navigate back to the filmfix-app directory and launch app locally at default port 3001 with the following terminal command

+   > npm start

 ## How to Use